A Quick Takachiho Gorge and Takachiho, Japan Travel Guide

 Transportation in Takachiho

-Because of this, the best way to get around Takachiho is by rental car and the town is very car friendly with ample parking at most locations, restaurants, and hotels.
+Because of this, the best way to get around Takachiho is by local bus or by rental car.
+Takachiho is very car-friendly with ample parking at most locations, restaurants, and hotels except Takachiho Gorge which has more limited parking.
 If you aren’t driving the best way to get around Takachiho is on foot to some of the closer locations, by taxi, or public bus.
 The only disadvantage of the public bus is that it can be infrequent so be sure to check the Takachiho Bus Timetable while planning your trip.

 Places to Stay in Takachiho